 For purposes of admission and financial support, the School of Graduate and Postdoctoral Studies determines accreditation, degree, and standing equivalencies for all non-Western degrees.

 For students undertaking a thesis as part of their degree requirements, the Graduate Chair must determine that an appropriate thesis Supervisor is available for the student's declared field of research before nominating the student for admission.

-For admission to Master's programs applicants must possess a four-year degree from an accredited university.
+For admission to Master's programs, applicants must possess a four-year degree from a university, college or institute.
 The School of Graduate and Postdoctoral Studies requires at least a 70% average in senior level academic courses, as determined by the School of Graduate and Postdoctoral Studies, taken in the last two full-time years of the undergraduate degree.
 Equivalent qualifications may be considered based on the standards of the discipline or profession.

 For admission to Doctoral programs, applicants must possess a Master's degree or equivalent from a university, college or institute, and provide evidence of research potential.
 The School of Graduate and Postdoctoral Studies requires at least a 70% average in the Master's degree, as determined by the School of Graduate and Postdoctoral Studies.
 (Note: some Western programs provide for transfers from Master's to Doctoral degree status without achieving a Master's degree; see Section 4.06).

 Individual programs commonly have higher admission standards than the minimum.
 Applicants should contact their program of choice to get information on its admission requirements.